 - Beak discharge.

 - Lime droppings.

 - Difficulty moving or flying.

 Infected parrots must be isolated and treated with antibiotics.
-Also, disinfect their cage and toys.
+Also, disinfect the cage and toys.

-Polyomavirus is a deadly infection that affects the organs and body parts.
-Young parrots are most at risk and usually die from it.
+Polyomavirus is a deadly infection of the organs.
+Young parrots are most at risk.